Departments

 | Department Name | Unique name for the department | Yes |

-| Department Code | Short code identifier (e.g., HR, IT, FIN) | No |
+| Department Code | Short code identifier (e.g., HR, IT, FIN) | Yes |

 | Parent Department | For sub-departments, select the parent | No |

-| Department Head | Employee responsible for the department | No |
+| Notes | Additional notes about the department | No |

 Example Departments